-The CWDSG held two meetings in Pierre, SD; one on November 28, 2018, and another will be held on May 13, 2019.
-Information and supportive data were provided by GFP, AIB and WICA to ensure all members were knowledgeable about the topics and issues discussed and deliberated by the group.
+The CWDSG held two meetings in Pierre, South Dakota; one on November 28, 2018, and another on May 13, 2019.
+Information and supportive data were provided by GFP, AIB, WICA and SDSU-ADRDL to ensure all members were knowledgeable about the topics and issues discussed and deliberated by the group.
 Key topics and issues discussed by the CWDSG included the following: overview of disease, disease transmission, disease impacts to big game populations, known distribution of disease in South Dakota, captive cervid regulations, disease research and management in WICA, carcass transportation and disposal, public communication and outreach of disease, game processing, taxidermists, baiting and feeding of wildlife, scents and lures and disease surveillance.